geonhee619/ASMC-BayesCV/README.md

   - Note the default environment in Google Colab differs from the aforementioned original and recommended (8-12 thread) setup.

 ### Setup instructions

-1. **Upload** the entire folder and place it anywhere you like in your Google Drive.
+1. ****Upload** the entire [ASMC-BayesCV folder](https://drive.google.com/drive/folders/14L6s5VzFMgB7NU3UANJZlpRK0RKwCGLT?usp=sharing) and place it anywhere you like in your Google Drive.

 2. **Open the notebook** in Google Colab using the **Python kernel**: ("Runtime" → "Change runtime type" → "Python").